OwenCochell/PaperMC-Update/README.md

 Will only output errors and interactive questions to the terminal:
 >-q, --quiet

-Does not rename the new file, uses recommended name from the PaperAPI:
->-nr, --no-rename

 Copies the old file to a new location before the installation process:
 >-co [PATH], --copy-old [PATH]